 It should be pretty clear by now that industrial sewing machines can handle heavier projects.

-Thread capacity and type is no different.
+Thread capacity and type are no different.

 Domestic sewing machines need to use lighter thread with smaller cones.